The N.C. Department of Transportation and the Federal Highway Administration agree that the Preferred Alternative for the widening of I-26 is the

 NCDOT chose to build a

-diverging diamond interchange after studying two design possibilities that would reduce the footprint – the other being a synchronized interchange.
+diverging diamond interchange after studying two design possibilities that would reduce the footprint – the other being a

 U.S. 64 Interchange